rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 >**Example:**
 >Title proper: <CITE>[Sketches of soldiers wearing the 7th New York Cavalry Regiment uniform]</CITE>
 >Note on title: <CITE>Text on drawing reads only "7th N.Y."</CITE>
->(*Comment*: Still image resource.
-Cataloger judged text on item too minimal to function as [Title proper](/DCRMR/title/Title-proper/))
+>(*Comment*: Cataloger judged text on item too minimal to function as [Title proper](/DCRMR/title/Title-proper/))
 >>**(*Ingest comment*: example needs review)**

 >**Example:**
 >Title proper: <CITE>Illinois Central R.R., freight cars in South Water Street freight terminal, Chicago, Ill.</CITE>
 >Note on title: <CITE>Title from Farm Security Administration/Office of War Information caption card</CITE>
 >Summarization of content: <CITE>Photograph features large "Pabst Blue Ribbon Beer" neon sign</CITE>
->>(*Comment*: Still image resource.
-Cataloger could have opted to transcribe the only prominent words in the image as the title, but instead transcribed the caption card provided by the issuing agency.
+>>(*Comment*: Cataloger could have opted to transcribe the only prominent words in the image as the title, but instead transcribed the caption card provided by the issuing agency.
 The other text in the image is transcribed as part of a [Summarization of content](/DCRMR/additional-notes/Summarization-of-content/) note to aid in identification if the image is seen outside the catalog context)
 >>**(*Ingest comment*: example needs review)**

 ## 1.29.393.Y.Y Omitted title information